tianocore-docs/edk2-DscSpecification/3_edk_ii_dsc_file_format/310_[components]_sections.md

 memory location or an HII data store.
 Therefore, having different values is prohibited for these access methods.

-EDK components may have the scoped sub-element, `<SOURCE_OVERRIDE_PATH>` that is used to virtually replace files in the component's directory.

 The format for items listed in the sub-elements is the identical format for content under the section.